Central National-Gottesman

 Central National-Gottesman Inc. (CNG) is one of the world's largest distributors of pulp, paper, packaging, nonwovens & fibers, tissue, metals and wood products.
-The company employs over 3,000 staff in more than 150 locations in 48 cities across North America and in 29 countries around the world, including 43 warehouses and 46 retail stores.
-CNG has been family owned since it was founded in 1886, and now spanned six generations of family leadership and ownership.
+The company employs over 4,000 staff in more than 150 locations in 48 cities across North America and in 29 countries around the world, including 43 warehouses and 46 retail stores.

-CNG operates through three divisions: The Central National Division, a global distributor of pulp, paper, packaging, nonwovens & fiber, tissue, metals and wood products; the North American Distribution Division, comprising three regional paper distributors which supply a range of paper, packaging, wide format and facilities solutions products to commercial printers, large office and sports facilities and corporate end users; and the Lindenmeyr Publications Group, which supplies paper to the book, magazine, catalogue, retail and direct mail industry.
+CNG operates through three divisions: The Central National Division, a global distributor of pulp, paper, packaging, nonwovens & fiber, tissue, metals and wood products; the North American Distribution Division, comprising three regional paper distributors which supply a range of paper, packaging and products to commercial printers, large office and sports facilities and corporate end users; and the Lindenmeyr Publications Group, which supplies paper to the book, magazine, catalogue, retail and direct mail industry.